Gaugericus: Traditions

-According to tradition, around the year 580, Gaugericus built a chapel on the largest island in the Senne near Brussels.
+According to tradition, around the year 580 Gaugericus built a chapel on the largest island in the Senne near Brussels.
 Saint-Géry Island is named after the church.

-A legend holds that Géry built a chapel (to Saint Michael, later the Cathedral of St. Michael and St. Gudula), which soon became a church and gave birth to the city of Brussels, from which he had chased a dragon whose lair was located where the Impasse de la Poupéeimpasse du Dragon was later built.
+A legend holds that Géry built a chapel (to Saint Michael, later the Cathedral of St. Michael and St. Gudula), which soon became a church and gave birth to the city of Brussels, from which he had chased a dragon whose lair was located where the impasse de la Poupée (formerly the impasse du Dragon) was later built.

 Veneration

 After serving as bishop for thirty-nine years, he died August 11, 619 and was buried in the church of Saint Médard, which he had founded at Cambrai.
 Veneration commenced immediately after his death.